 For those cases that cannot be resolved by discussion, the first step in the appeals process is the submission of a formal appeal letter.
 Appeal letters based solely on differences of scientific opinion will not be accepted.
 An appeal is a written communication from a program director/principal investigator (PD/PI) and/or applicant institution that meets the following four criteria: 1) is received after issuance of the summary statement and up to 30 calendar days after the second level of peer review, 2) describes a flaw or perceived flaw in the review process for a particular application, 3) displays concurrence from the AOR and 4) is based on one or more of the following issues related to the process of the initial peer review:

 A letter that does not meet these criteria and/or does not include the concurrence of the AOR will not be considered an appeal letter but rather a grievance, and will not necessarily be taken to the National Advisory General Medical Sciences Council.
-Appeals involving potential COI or violation of ethical conduct rules on the part of an NIH staff member or other Federal employee will be referred to the appropriate deputy ethics counselor for consideration and resolution before any further review of or action on the appeal.
+Appeals involving potential COI or violation of ethical conduct rules on the part of an NIH staff member or other federal employee will be referred to the appropriate deputy ethics counselor for consideration and resolution before any further review of or action on the appeal.

 An appeal letter submitted after study section review should be sent to the program director in NIGMS.
 The letter will be shared with the scientific review officer, who will respond in writing to the program director.
 Program and review staff will try to resolve the issues and take the appropriate action.
 If the issues cannot be resolved by staff, the appeal letter and all relevant information are made available to the National Advisory General Medical Sciences Council, which conducts the second level of review for research applications.
 Appeals are due 3 weeks before the applicable Council meeting.
 Consideration of appeals received after this date may be deferred to the next Council meeting.

 The Council may agree with either the study section or the applicant.
 If the Council agrees with the applicant, it recommends the appropriate action to resolve the matter.
 If re-review is recommended, the same application, not a revised or updated version, will be re-evaluated.
-If the Council agrees with the study section, the applicant may decide that submission of a revised application is the best option.
+If the Council agrees with the study section, the applicant may decide that submission of a new or revised application is the best option.
 The program director can often give valuable advice about options.

 The Council's recommendation concerning resolution of an appeal is final and will not be considered again by the NIH through this or another process.
 At no time should the PD/PI or an official of the applicant organization attempt to contact individual Council members to discuss the application or appeal, as doing so could jeopardize the confidentiality and integrity of the appeals process.